Oradea: Early history

-The archaeological findings around the city provide evidence of virtually continuous human settlement since the Neolithic period.
+The archaeological findings around the city provide evidence of continuous human settlement since the Neolithic period.
 This includes various Dacian and Celtic settlements.
 After the conquest of Dacia, the Romans constructed settlements in the area, most notably in the Salca district of the city and Băile Felix.
 According to the Gesta Hungarorum, the region was ruled by Menumorut in the late 9th and early 10th centuries until the Hungarian conquest.
 Its citadel was centered at Biharea.
 According to an anonymous royal chronicler, Menumorut's duchy was populated primarily by Khazars and Székelys.
 Additionally, he reported that Menumorut acknowledged the suzerainty of the Byzantine Emperor at the time, although the emperor in question was not mentioned by name.